RasmusBroborg/DotnetTimecode/CONTRIBUTING.md

 - Push your changes to your github fork: `git push`

-- Open a pull request into the main repository from the forked repository github page.
+- Open a pull request from the forked repository github page into the original repository.

 ### How to write commit messages.